morgancollens/golang-rest-api-example/README.md

 ## Usage

-`GET /drivers` - Fetch a single driver by name
+`GET /drivers` - Fetch a list of all drivers

 ```shell
 curl --location 'localhost:8080/drivers'